Cecilia986/Playwright-recruitment-project/README.md

 #  Project Overview

 This project implements a **production-style automation framework** that supports testing of Recruitment system.
 The framework supports containerized execution using Docker and automated CI/CD pipelines using GitHub Actions.
+After execution is complete, test result notifications are sent to a Slack app.
 The framework is designed using **Page Object Model (POM)** and modular architecture to ensure maintainability, scalability, and reusability.

 Key objectives of this project: